nihemelandu/Inventory-under-uncertainity/README.md

 - **As demand arrives** — decide in real time which location fulfils each online order, reserving enough stock at each location to serve future in-store customers

 Computational complexity is managed through a scenario clustering technique that reduces the number of demand scenarios the model needs to evaluate without sacrificing solution quality.

 ---

+## What Makes This Model Different

+Existing approaches in the literature address pieces of this problem in isolation.
+One stream of research focuses on replenishment optimization for a single location using probabilistic demand forecasting.
+Another focuses on multi-location inventory positioning and dynamic fulfilment routing in an omnichannel network, but assumes a simplified demand model and a one-time pre-season inventory buy with no ongoing replenishment.

+This project integrates both streams into a single unified model and extends them in one important direction that neither addresses:

+**Scenario-based stress testing.** Once the optimal policy is found, it is deliberately subjected to adverse demand conditions — unexpected demand spikes, shifts in the online and in-store demand mix, lead time extensions, and seasonal volatility.
+This quantifies the cost-service trade-offs and establishes how robust the policy is before it is deployed.
+A policy that performs well on average but collapses under stress is not a policy a business can rely on.

+---